-DIBELS - Dynamic Indicators of Basic Early Literacy Skills
+DIBELS - Dynamic Indicators of

 DIBELS are a series of short tests given to children in kindergarten through third grade to screen and monitor their progress in learning the necessary skills to become successful readers.
 Many elementary schools across the nation are using DIBELS as part of their ongoing assessments to hel all children become successful readers.
 All DIBELS measures are timed with most taking only one minute.
 The reason for the timing is to find out if a child is able to answer the questions automatically and not take a long time to think about how to answer the questions or read the words correctly.
 Having these basic reading skills at the automatic level allows children to focus on understanding the meaning of what